 Progress down toward base camp

 I've known the owner of Miyar Adventures for a few years and he's one of the best climbers I know.
 He's helped with other climbs I've been a part of even before forming the company and definitely knows his stuff.
 He also works hard (really hard) to keep costs down compared to other larger companies.
 I took the Denali Prep course in Summer 2015.
 Our Denali guide presented how to rig a sled and we did real crevasse rescue in a real crevasse.
-I had had some training in related areas, but I still learned a ton every minute from our guide, Glen.
+I had had some training in related areas, but I still learned a ton every minute from our guide.
 The course is still ongoing and I'm looking forward to the student-led climb!
 Can't wait to try Denali and a winter ascent of Rainier!
 I have friends that did Kilimanjaro and the accompanying Safari.
 While I didn't go, everyone said it was great and well organized.

-Loved the Denali Prep Course offered through Miyar, and the awesome guides that we had: Glen Young and Ben Roberts.
-The guides were extremely knowledgeable, experienced and helpful.
+Loved the Denali Prep Course offered through Miyar, and the awesome guides that we had.
+They were extremely knowledgeable, experienced and helpful.
 They made sure that every one of us received individual attention and got the chance to learn everything that we were supposed to learn.
 They answered all our questions, gave very useful advice on various things, and had a great attitude/were very patient, both with us and the weather :).
 I had a great experience with them!
 And most importantly, I felt very safe climbing with them.
 The crevasse rescue practice was done very safely with plenty of anchors, and during the summit push, the guides were skilled enough to make the call to turn back due to the conditions being bad - which turned out to be a good decision, since a whiteout came in soon after we turned back.
 Regarding the course itself, everything was very well planned and went smoothly.
 The course was structured and paced very well.
 I loved the flexibility in scheduling, and appreciate the trouble that Miyar (especially Sandeep) took in order to be flexible!
 I learned a lot through the course and it was a great experience!